PixelAnxietyStudios/Gunslinger-Hangman/README.md

 For players using light mode please download this updated version: https://github.com/PixelAnxietyStudios/Gunslinger-Hangman/releases/tag/hackmanLightMode

+Note: you may have to go into Finder and open it by right clicking and allowing, as it is an app downloaded from the internet.

 In order to replicate on your own version of xcode, you can download all files under 'releases', drag them into a folder, then go to xcode->open a project or file->select the folder, and open.
 You may need to provide your own API key.